ziggy73701/TV-show-status-for-Kometa/README.md

 - 🎬 **Movie support**: Filters TMDb movie lists through Radarr so only owned titles are used.
 - 🍿 **In Cinema tracking**: Build collections and overlays for movies currently in theaters.

+## 🔄 Version Control

+The script checks GitHub releases to let you know when a newer version is available.
+By default it looks for updates in the `netplexflix/TV-show-status-for-Kometa` repository.
+Set the `GITHUB_REPO` environment variable to point to your own fork if you want the script to track your releases instead.

+### Creating a Release

+1. Tag the commit you want to release, e.g. `git tag v2.1` and push the tag to GitHub.
+2. On GitHub, open the **Releases** section and click **Draft a new release**.
+3. Select the tag (such as `v2.1`), add release notes, and publish the release.
+The tag name minus the leading `v` is used as the version number the script compares against.

+When the script runs, it will query GitHub and inform you if a newer tagged release is available.

 ---

 ## 🛠️ Installation